owl-language/Owl/README.md

 # Using Owl

-Simply run the included Makefile by typing 'make' in your terminal.
-Owl requires a C++ compiler which supports C++17 to compile.
+To build owl run the included Makefile by typing 'make' in your terminal and running 'make install' as root.
+Owl requires a C++ compiler which supports C++17 to compile, and has only been tested on linux and macOS with G++ and clang++.

 Once built, Owl can be invoked in three different ways:
 1) Owl cli - your everyday command line interpreter, owl <options> <filename> will run a supplied owl program
-2) Owl shell - this interactive shell lets you load files, run them , display their AST, see memory usage etc
-3) Owl repl - a standard read-eval-print-loop.
-Enter statements and they run as soon as you hit enter, invoked with owl -r
+2) Owl repl - a standard read-eval-print-loop.
+Enter statements and they run as soon as you hit enter, invoked with
+3) Owl shell - this interactive shell lets you load files, run them , display their AST, see memory usage etc, It will soon also feature the ability to step through a program line by line.

 # Syntax